Aleph-Alpha/intelligence-layer-sdk/src/examples/fastapi_tutorial.md

 ```

 Finally, we create the actual `Task`.
-For our example, we choose the `SteerableSingleChunkSummarize` of the Intelligence Layer.
+For our example, we choose the `SteerableSingleChunkSummarize`.
-The `Input` of this task is a `SingleChunkSummarizeInput`, which consists of the text to summarize as the field `chunk`, and the desired `Language` as the field `language`.
+The `Input` of this task is a `SingleChunkSummarizeInput`, consisting of the text to summarize as the `chunk` field,
+and the desired `Language` as the `language` field.
-The `Output` of this task is a `SummarizeOutput` and contains the `summary` as text, and number of generated tokens for the `summary` as the field `generated_tokens`.
+The `Output` of this task is a `SummarizeOutput` and contains the `summary` as text,
+and number of generated tokens for the `summary` as the `generated_tokens` field.

 ```python
 from intelligence_layer.use_cases import SteerableSingleChunkSummarize